-Itemization: You must enter investments purchased with political contributions during a reporting period that in the aggregate exceed \$120 on this schedule.
-Although you are not required to do so, you may also report investments purchased with political contributions that do not exceed \$120 in the period on this schedule.
+Itemization: You must enter investments purchased with political contributions during the reporting period that in the aggregate exceed \$140 on this schedule.
+If you made two or more payments to the same payee to purchase an investment, the total of which exceeded \$140, enter each payment separately.
+Although you are not required to do so, you may also report investments purchased with political contributions that do not exceed \$140 in the period on this schedule.

 - 1. TOTAL PAGES SCHEDULE F3: After you have completed Schedule F3, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
 FILER NAME: Enter your full name. - 3.
 FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
 DATE: Enter the date you purchased the investment. - 5.
 NAME OF PERSON FROM WHOM INVESTMENT IS PURCHASED: Enter the full name of the person or entity from whom you purchased the investment.
 If you purchased the investment from an individual, enter the full first and last name, and suffix (Jr., III, etc.) if applicable (title is optional).
 If you purchased the investment from an entity, enter the full name of the entity. - 6.
 ADDRESS OF PERSON FROM WHOM INVESTMENT IS PURCHASED: Enter the complete address of the person or entity from whom you purchased the investment. - 7.
 DESCRIPTION OF INVESTMENT: Enter a brief statement or description of the investment.
-For example, "Ten shares of stock in ABC company." - 8.
-AMOUNT OF INVESTMENT: Enter the amount of the investment purchased.
+For example, "Ten shares of stock in ABC Company." - 8.
+AMOUNT OF INVESTMENT: Enter the exact amount of the investment purchased.